sindrekentsrud/minimal-mistakes/_manual/visma.md

 # Making a purchase order

-# Receiving goods

-# Finishing a procution order
+# Closing a procution order